Taskrabbit

 Taskrabbit, Inc. d/b/a Taskrabbit operates an online marketplace that matches freelance labor with local demand, allowing people to find help with tasks including personal assistance, furniture assembly, moving, delivery, and handyman work.
-The company was founded in 2008 by Leah Busque and was acquired by an affiliate of IKEA in 2017.
+The company was founded in 2008 by Leah Solivan and was acquired by an affiliate of IKEA in 2017.

 More than 200,000 independent workers use the Taskrabbit platform.